ncredinburgh/JavaForSmallTeams/specifics/800_do_not_use_the_assert_keyword.md

 A separate issue is the use of the `assert` keyword in tests.
 This is usually the result of a lack of familiarity with Java and JUnit.

 In codebases found in the wild where `assert` has been used in tests the `-ea` flag is rarely set, meaning that the tests can never fail.
-For tests JUnit's built in assertions or modern test focused assertion libraries such AssertJ should always be used.
+For tests JUnit's built in assertions or modern test focused assertion libraries such as AssertJ should always be used.